Customizing the Integration with Jira

 |multiselect||Multi Select, Multi Checkboxes||Allows users to select multiple, pre-defined options|

-Starting with TestRail 3.1, the JIRA REST defect plugin also supports sub-tasks.
-You can enable sub-task support with the new parent field as follows:
+The Jira REST defect plugin also supports sub-tasks.
+You can enable sub-task support with the a parent field as follows:

 [push.fields] .. parent=on